A trip to a Deptford shopping center turned disastrous when a young teacher found herself directly in the path of an out-of-control truck.

 She underwent surgery twice.
 The first operation was an attempt to fix a SLAP tear, a painful tear to the cartilage that forms the socket of the shoulder.
 More than a year later, she had to go under the knife again, this time to relieve impinged nerves and an inflamed tendon in her bicep.

 For more than 15 months, she endured diagnostic tests, surgeries, and physical therapy.
-The lengthy, extensive medical care allowed her to get better, but no amount of treatment was enough to make it like the accident had never happened.
+The lengthy, extensive medical care allowed her to get better, but no amount of treatment was enough to make it as the accident had never happened.
 Today, she continues to experience aches in her shoulder.
 Her range of motion remains limited, and her doctors expect these limitations to be lifelong.

 We fought to get a settlement of $200,000 for this young woman whose life would never be the same.
 If her story sounds familiar, give us a call – we’ll fight for you, too.